 What are the major feedbacks between diversity and ecosystem function across scales?
 [MO, JC, JEB, Adam, Akira] Despite nearly three decades of experimental and theoretical development in the area of biodiversity and ecosystem functioning relationships, much of this work aimed to minimize feedbacks.
 In experiments, diversity is maintained at fixed levels in order to prevent feedbacks from confounding estimates of diversity effects.
 Consequently, we need to build on this strong basis for understanding how biodiversity affects ecosystem functions to better understand feedbacks to articulate long-term predictions about how diversity loss will influence natural systems.

 We suggest that in order to move the field forward, researchers need to 1) observe the temporal dynamics of experiments with set initial conditions but without subsequent intervention; 2) utilize observational data and appropriate statistical techniques (e.g., panel data approaches) to identify naturally occurring feedbacks; and 3) devise research that utilizes multiscale manipulations and observations over time to disentangle when and where cross-scale feedbacks are important.
+Further, small scale biodiversity experiments largely fail to address long-term evolutionary processes.
+The majority of these processes may play out over millennia, but there is evidence to suggest that rapid environmental change paired with increased movement of species can lead to rapid speciation events via hybridization (cite Loren Rieseberg stuff).

 3. How do different dimensions of biodiversity feedback with function? [was #2; Kim, Mary, Charlie] Biodiversity is hierarchical in nature (Figure 2b).
 Observations span dimensions of biodiversity, from genetic and phenotypic diversity to species diversity to phylogenetic diversity.
 Metabarcoding and eDNA methods are now accessible to individual researchers, and mega-databases include billions of observations of elements of diversity [how many genes catalogued, how many barcodes?].
-The challenge is that we still do not have the scientific knowldge to relate changes in observed diversity in the environment from these observational approaches to estimates of changes in ecosystem function.
+The challenge is that we still do not have the scientific knowledge to relate changes in observed diversity in the environment from these observational approaches to estimates of changes in ecosystem function.

 What we know: We know, by definition, that trait expression of an entire community is one driver of ecosystem function.
 For a given dimension of biodiversity (genetic, traits, species, phylogenetic) at a spatial and temporal scale within a few orders of magnitude of their body size and generation time, increased diversity is on average associated with increased ecosystem functions (Tilman et al PNAS 1997, Chesson et al book chapter in Tilman book), which has been extensively tested in hundreds of experiments (Cardinale et al 2011, O’Connor et al 2017).
 We also know that this functional expression can feedback to influence community dynamics based on historical experiments (Grime, Fridley, etc, but see Adler et al), as well as long-standing coexistence theory (Tilman et al PNAS 1997, Chesson et al book chapter in Tilman book) and experiments (citations).
 Of course, these processes all take place in the context of the environment, and therefore are affected by and affect abiotic factors (citations).
 The whole biodiversity-function system is in a feedback loop with humans and their activities.